Months of QA, completed in hours with OwlityAI.

 That’s why we developed OwlityAI: to ensure your testing actively supports broader objectives and doesn’t waste resources.

-But there is a thing — how to ensure proper autonomous QA integration?
+But there is a thing — if you're wondering how to integrate AI in testing effectively, you're not alone.
 Look no further than this article.

 Step 1: Know what you want (in dev terms)

 Before a full-fledged dive-in, specify your goals.
-Both in a broad sense and in specific software development areas, like test automation.
+Both in broad meaning and in specific software development areas, like test automation.
 Is time-to-market your top-of-mind priority?

 Or is it product quality or even cost savings?
 Anyway, a clear understanding of your objectives opens doors for the next crucial steps: alignment and mapping.